 Walshe beats heat in Marathon LPGA first round

-Defending champ So Yeon Ryu had a 68 along with a large group that included Morgan Pressel and Natalie Gulbis.
-Se Ri Pak, a five-time winner of the tournament, opened with a 69 — the same as the world’s top-ranked amateur, Lydia Ko.
+Top-ranked Inbee Park birdied her final two holes for a 67.
+Defending champ So Yeon Ryu had a 68, and Se Ri Pak, a five-time winner of the tournament, opened with a 69.